It's no secret sitting is killing us – that's why it's our mission to set the world in motion.

 Cons: It’s big and clunky looking, so as far as aesthetics, there are sleeker options (but also more $$).
 If your monitors aren’t adjustable, the sitting height may be a little high for your sitting set-up.
 Some reviewers also mention it takes up lots of desk space because of its odd shape.
 Maybe not ideal for small desks or desks with lots of stuff on top.

-About: The UPLIFT 900 is on the more affordable end of power-adjustable stand/sit desks.
-It holds 335lbs, comes in multiple colors and finishes, and is offered in multiple sizes.
-The $699 desk is for a 48” x 30” desk.
-Available at: http://www.thehumansolution.com/uplift-900-electric-sit-stand-desk-silver.html
+About: The UPLIFT is on the more affordable end of power-adjustable stand/sit desks.
+It holds 335 lbs, comes in multiple colors and finishes, and is offered in multiple sizes.
+Available at: http://www.upliftdesk.com/adjustable-height-desks/

 About: The NextDesk Air is on the pricier end of adjustable standing desk options, but with good reason.
-It features a push-button system to adjust the desk, ability to program 3 heights, holds 315lbs, auto-protect system to avoid overloading by cutting itself off, 3 year warranty, and lots of add-ons to fit your unique office needs.
+It features a push-button system to adjust the desk, the ability to program 3 heights, a 315-lb weight capacity, an auto-protect system to avoid overloading by cutting itself off, a 3-year warranty, and lots of add-ons to fit your unique office needs.
 If the price is too much all at once, they also offer monthly payments with PayPal Bill Me Later.
 Available at: http://www.nextdesks.com/store/air

 Pros: This is the elite of the elite standing desks.
 The materials are gorgeous and include bamboo, aircraft aluminum, and glass styling.
 If your office has a clean, minimalist aesthetic, the NextDesk Air will fit right in.
 This desk also offers lots of desktop space and isn't crowded by lift mechanisms.
-Fast assembly, but will require two people.
+Assembly is fast but will require two people.

 6. DIY Standup Desks, $0 - $1,000,000

-About: If you’re new to the standing desk movement, a great option is rigging your own set up.
+About: If you’re new to the standing desk movement, a great option is rigging your own set-up.
 This is particularly easy if you’re working on a laptop because you can simply stack some books under your computer until you've got it at the perfect height.
-Beyond stacking books, there is a ton of awesome DIY standing desk recommendations.
+Beyond stacking books, there are a ton of awesome DIY standing desk recommendations.
 Some of our picks:

 - Sawhorse version of a DIY desk, complete with instructions (note: this is not an adjustable desk): http://www.mintdesignblog.com/2012/08/diy-standing-desk/